Flying Hacks: 10 Secrets to Stress-Free Air Travel (From a Pro!)

-How have I had my blog for 3.5 years and never shared my very best tips for stress-free air travel?
-I’ve been so busy writing about packing tips and things like fitting all of your beauty products into a tiny ziplock bag, that I haven’t managed to spill all the secrets I rely on time after time, to keep myself sane while I’m flying.
+How have I had my blog for 3.5 years and never shared my very best flying hacks for stress-free air travel?
+I’ve been so busy sharing my tips on travel packing for women and things like fitting all of your beauty products into a tiny ziplock bag, that I haven’t managed to spill all the secrets I rely on time after time, to keep myself sane while I’m flying.

 In case you’re new here and we haven’t met yet, I fly around the U.S. and the globe for work and for fun about 20 times per year.
 That’s crazy!
 I know.
 Travel can make you want to lose your mind….but it doesn’t have to.

-Here are the best things I’ve learned over the years, (and many, many frequent flyer miles) to keep your next flight truly stress-free.
+Here are the best things I’ve learned over the years that you can use to keep your next flight truly stress-free.

 1. Never book a middle seat